rhennessey3/personal-website-backend/RAILWAY_GUIDE.md

    - Increase the memory allocation for the build process
    - Split large operations into smaller steps

+#### 4. Dockerfile and start.sh Misalignment

+**Symptoms:**
+- Application starts but behaves unexpectedly
+- Environment variables are not properly loaded
+- Debug scripts are not found or not executed
+- Application crashes with path-related errors

+**Possible Causes and Solutions:**

+a) **Inconsistent file paths:**
+   - Ensure paths in Dockerfile match those in start.sh
+   - Use absolute paths where appropriate
+   - Verify working directory assumptions

+b) **Script not being used:**
+   - Ensure the Dockerfile uses the start.sh script as its entry point
+   - Check that start.sh has executable permissions (`chmod +x start.sh`)

+c) **Environment variable handling:**
+   - Ensure both files handle environment variables consistently
+   - Verify that required variables are passed through from Docker to the script

+d) **File copying issues:**
+   - Ensure all required files are copied into the Docker image
+   - Check that file permissions are preserved

 ## Best Practices

 1. **Use environment variables for all configuration:**